Volodymyr, Ukraine

 The medieval Latin name of the town "Lodomeria" became the namesake of the 19th century Austro-Hungarian Kingdom of Galicia and Lodomeria, of which the town itself was not a part.
-5 km south from Volodymyr is Zymne, where the oldest Orthodox Monastery in Volynia is located.
+5 km south from Volodymyr is Zymne, where the oldest Orthodox monastery in Volhynia is located.

 Name

-The city was named after Vladimir the Great (Volodymyr the Great), who was born in the village of Budiatychi, about 20 km from Volodymyr, and later also abbreviated Lodomeria,Ladimiri.
+The city was named after Vladimir the Great (Volodymyr the Great), who was born in the village of Budiatychi, about 20 km from Volodymyr, and later also abbreviated Lodomeria, Ladimiri.
 Following the partitions of Poland and the annexation of Volhynia by the Russian Empire in 1795, it was called Volodymyr-Volynskyi (Vladimir-Volynsky) to distinguish it from Vladimir-on-Klyazma.
-The name was not in use between 1919 and 1939 when the city was part of Poland.
+The name was not in use between 1919 and 1939 when the city was again part of Poland.
 In 1944, the name Volodymyr-Volynskyi was restored.

 On 1 October 2021, the city council voted to drop the regional qualifier and change the name of the city to just Volodymyr.
 The decision had to be ratified by Ukraine's national parliament (Verkhovna Rada) to take effect.
-On 14 December 2021 parliament approved the name change (it was supported by 348 people's deputies).
+On 14 December 2021 parliament approved the name change (it was supported by 348 out of 424 people's deputies).
 The city of Vladimir in Russia opposed the name change, claiming that there can be only one city called Vladimir.

 Over the centuries its residents and rulers have used various names:

 History

-The city is one of the oldest towns in Ukraine and historical Ruthenia (or Rus).
-It was originally a stronghold founded by Volodymyr the Great.
-In 988 the city became the capital of Volodymyr Principality and the seat of an Orthodox bishopric, as mentioned in the Primary Chronicle.
+Origins and Kievan period

+The city is one of the oldest towns in Ukraine.
+The origin of the name Volodymyr is uncertain.
+The city is first mentioned in two 12th-century sources: the Gesta Hungarorum and the Primary Chronicle (PVL).
+The Gesta mentions under the year 884 that the Magyars first arrived in Kiev (modern Kyiv), moved westward and stayed in the city of Lodomir for two weeks before finally settling in Pannonia (in the region of present-day Hungary).
+The PVL mentions the city for the first time under the year 988, when Volodimer I had just conquered Kiev and appointed as prince his son Vsevolod in Volodimer (Вьсеволода въ Володимери).
+This suggests, on the one hand, that the city already existed and, on the other hand, that the city already had this name, not that Volodimer I renamed the already existing city after himself shortly after his takeover.
+Either way, it became a stronghold of his reign.

-In 1160 the building of Sobor of Dormition of The Holy Mother of God was completed.
-By the 13th century the city became part of Galicia–Volhynia as one of the most important trading towns in the region.
-Upon the conquest of Batu Khan in 1240, the city was subordinated to the Mongol Empire together with other Ruthenian principalities.
-In 1241, the Mongol army gathered near the town before the first Mongol invasion of Poland.
-In the 14th century, Metropolitan Theognostus of all Rus' resided in the city for several years before moving to Moscow.
+In 1160, the building of the Sobor of Dormition of the Holy Mother of God was completed.
+By the 13th century, the city became part of Galicia–Volhynia as one of the most important trading towns in the region.
+After being conquered by Batu Khan in 1240, the city was under the rule of the Mongol Empire, together with other principalities in Rus'.
+In 1241, the Mongol army gathered near the town before the First Mongol invasion of Poland.